xinychen/awesome-latex-drawing/README.md

   > BGCP (Bayesian Gaussian CP decomposition) model as a Bayesian network and a directed factor graph.

-- Open [BGCP-1.tex](https://github.com/xinychen/awesome-latex-drawing/blob/master/BayesNet/BGCP-1.tex) in your overleaf project, you will see the following pictures:
+- Open [BGCP-1.tex](https://github.com/xinychen/awesome-latex-drawing/blob/master/BayesNet/BGCP-1.tex) in your overleaf project, you will see the following picture:

 ![BGCP](https://github.com/xinychen/awesome-latex-drawing/blob/master/BayesNet/BGCP-1.png)